oriolarques/GEGVICshine/README.md

 -   **Gene Set Enrichment Analysis (GSEA)**: The results of GSEA will be shown in a table similar to that from the diferential gene expression.
+The resulting top 20 regulated gene sets are shown in a bubble plot where Normalized Enrichment Score (NES) is shown.
+The size of the bubbles are determined by the percentage of genes in the gene set that belong to the leading edge (core).
 Then, results from the `GSEAmining` package will be plotted.
 The first is a clustering of the top 20 more enriched gene sets in the analysis.
 The second plot will be a word cloud for each cluster highlighting the most enriched terms within the gene sets present in that cluster.

 *Note: In the case there are no gene sets enriched with the p-value cutoff defined by the user, a message will be shown instead of the table